dwarvesf/playground/Frontend/React Server Component.md

 ---
-tags: engineering/frontend, frontend, react, nextjs, server-component, caching-data, react-server-components, server-side-rendering
+tags:
+ - frontend
+ - react
+ - nextjs
+ - server-component
+ - caching-data
-authors: Le Duc Chinh
+authors:
+ - chinhld12
 github_id: chinhld12
 date: 2023-05-28
-icy: 10
+description: React Server Components (RSCs) offer the flexibility to decide where to render components based on their purpose, diverging from the client-side rendering approach of Single-Page Applications.
+title: React Server Components, NextJs Route and Data Fetching
 ---

-# React Server Components, NextJs Route and Data Fetching
+## React Server Components, NextJs Route and Data Fetching

 React Server Components (RSCs) offer the flexibility to decide where to render components based on their purpose, diverging from the client-side rendering approach of Single-Page Applications.
 By breaking down the page into smaller components, it becomes evident that many components are non-interactive and can be rendered on the server as Server Components.
 This can improve performance, reduce bundle size and also improve the initial page loading time.

-## What are React Server Components?
+### What are React Server Components?

 - React Server Components are server-side components that facilitate seamless collaboration between server and Client Components (”use client”) for rendering React applications.
 RSCs are stateless components designed to run on the server, enhancing the transition between server-rendered content and client-side interactivity.
 - RSCs also allow data fetching to be part of the component tree, using top-level await and server-side data serialization.